mauro-di-liddo/AY2021_II_HW_03/GROUP_03.cydsn/README.txt

 BCP configuration:

-We set as default the value of 5 samples in CONTEMP_MODE to generate each value visualized in the chart, the user is free to change the desired value up to 15 samples modifying the bit devoted to that configuration (last .iic instruction, please do not modify the other lines but only the last one 'w 08 00 17 p'):
+We set as default the value of 5 samples in CONTEMP_MODE to generate each value visualized in the chart, the user is free to change the desired value from almost 2 up to almost 10 samples modifying the bit devoted to that configuration (last .iic instruction, please do not modify the other lines but only the last one 'w 08 00 17 p'):

 w 08 03 p
 r 08 @1ldr p